Typhoon Andy (1982)

 Typhoon Andy, known in the Philippines as Typhoon Iliang, was an intense tropical cyclone that made landfall in Taiwan.
 Andy formed along the northern edge of the monsoon trough south of Guam on July 22, 1982.
 It became a tropical storm the next day, although this system was initially poorly organized.
 Andy moved steadily west during the first few days of its life.
 After looping south of Guam, the cyclone moved northwest and strengthened.
 Andy turned westward near the 18th parallel on July 25.
 The system became a strong typhoon for a prolonged period on July 27 and July 28 while attaining a peak intensity of 185 km/h.
-However, the typhoon struck southern Taiwan on July 29.
+However, the typhoon struck Southern Taiwan on July 29.
 Continuing westward through the Formosa Strait, the storm made its final landfall in southern China on July 30 and dissipated inland two days later.

 During its formative stages, the typhoon brought high waves to Guam, resulting in one death.
 Twelve families were also left homeless.
-After passing near Taiwan, Andy brought strong winds, which resulted in thirteen deaths and two others were rendered missing.
-Government offices, schools and airports were closed.
-At least 60 fishing boats in harbors were badly damaged or wrecked due to strong winds.
-A total of 300 power poles were brought down; consequently, nearly a quarter of Taiwan residents lost power at the height of the storm.
+After passing near Taiwan, Andy brought strong winds, which resulted in thirteen deaths, and two others were rendered missing.
+Government offices, schools, and airports were closed.
+At least 60 fishing boats in harbors were damaged or wrecked due to strong winds.
+Three hundred power poles fell; consequently, nearly a quarter of Taiwan residents lost power at the height of the storm.
 After moving ashore in China, Andy brought heavy rains to nearby Hong Kong.